Hofls/useful-info/useful-info/ideas-strategies-concepts/software-dev-concepts.md

 * `Asynchronous` - do not wait for response (it may come in a second, in a day, or never)
 * `Stateless` - server does not retain any info about client or previous requests (easy to scale, low complexity, no need to synchronize state)
 * `Stateful` - server does retain info about client or previous requests (harder to scale, higher complexity, need to synchronize state between service replicas)
+* `Heartbeat` - periodic signal that indicates service is alive and well
+* `Idempotency` - performing same operation multiple times has same effect as performing it once
+* `Checksum` - value that used to detect errors or corruption during data storage (compare client checksum and server checksum)

 ### Others
 * Pick the right tool for the job